 The CST Mumbai Museum

-The journey of Railways in Mumbai is traced through maps which are lovely – you not only see the growth of rail network but also that of the city.
+The journey of Railways in Mumbai is traced through maps which are lovely – you not only see the growth of the rail network but also that of the city.
 It looks like they were growing hand in hand.

 You see the various communications exchanged, the drawings, the logos, and even the good old silver cutlery.